AdaCore/gnatstudio/docs/users_guide/projects.rst

 unit, for example).
 This is not recommended since that might trigger unnecessary recompilation of your source files, but you can handle such source files as naming scheme exceptions.
-Specify those in the editor by adding `at 1`, `at 2` (and so on) after the file name for either the spec, the body, or both.
-The digit after `at` is the index (starting at 1) of the unit in the source file.
+Specify those in the editor by adding :samp:`at 1`, :samp:`at 2` (and so on) after the file name for either the spec, the body, or both.
+The digit after :samp:`at` is the index (starting at 1) of the unit in the source file.

-For example, specifying `file.ada at 1` for the spec and `file.ada at 2`
-for the body of the unit "unit" indicates that the two components of the unit are in the same file, with the spec first, followed by the body.
+For example, specifying :command:`file.ada at 1` for the spec and :command:`file.ada at 2` for the body of the unit :samp:`unit` indicates that the two components of the unit are in the same file, with the spec first, followed by the body.

 .. index:: project; switches
 .. _Switches: